MTUHIDE/Voting-Booth/docs/database_doc.md

 ##Nearby changes/updates
 * Since recently USG told us we only need to support yes/no questions, the need for a choice table is gone.
 Instead, the question table can store the data of how many total and yes votes is received, since the choice is binary.
-The amount of no votes can be calulated by `total - yes`.
+The amount of no votes can be calculated by `total - yes`.

 * USG also mentioned that they only intend for one survey to be active at a time, and that should soon be reflected in the survey table through some type of `state` attribute similar to the one questions have.